mpowellpolicy/website.code/content/home/teaching.md

 + Politics of the American South, POLSC 4170, Fall 2023

 _Instructor_
-+ Politics of the American South, POLSC 4170, Summer 2023 (asynchronously)
++ Politics of the American South, POLSC 4170, Summer 2023 (asynchronous)
 + Program Assessment & Improvement, PUB_AF 4420, Spring 2023
 + Politics of the American South, POLSC 4170, Fall 2022